-Project: We made the Dell Play Through app – turning golf into a social gaming platform.
+Project: From concept to creation, we made the Dell Play Through app – turning golf into a social gaming platform.
 Swing your phone like a golf club, get real time data, partnered with FourSquare to pull in dynamic location data, and play golf through the streets of downtown Austin, Texas.

 Launched at SXSW 2016, it preceded Dell's inaugural Match Play event, also in Austin.

 Role: Creative Director (Art/Visual)

-Results: 3 videos (promotional teaser, behind the scenes doc, and case study), branding, app.
+Results: 3 videos (promotional teaser, behind the scenes doc, and case study), branding, mobile phone app.